Matthias Sammer: East Germany

-Sammer represented the GDR at every age group.
+Sammer represented the GDR at every age group, from 1982 to 1990.
 He was part of the East German squads which won the 1986 UEFA European Under-18 Football Championship and finished third at the 1987 FIFA World Youth Championship.

 In November 1986, he made his debut for the full East Germany national football team in a UEFA Euro 1988 qualifier against France at Zentralstadion in Leipzig.

 On 12 September 1990, Sammer captained East Germany in its final match.
 He scored both goals as the GDR beat Belgium 2–0 in Brussels.